hekike/node-report-analytics/README.md

 Available Commands:
-  elastic     Loads Diagnostics Report(s) to Elasticsearch help        Help about any command stats       Print the stats of Diagnostics Report(s) from a folder
+  elastic     Loads Diagnostics Report(s) to Elasticsearch help        Help about any command stats       Prints the aggregated statistics of Diagnostics Report(s)

 Flags:
   -h, --help   help for node-report-analytics